KevenChang/auth/README.md

 # Cover
-An example with authentication and authorization by Spring Security
+An example with authentication and authorization by Spring Security and Spring boot
 ![plan](doc/plan.png)